 O Holy Night

 Click Here for tab for O Holy Night

 Finishing things off with this originally French Christmas carol that was then converted to English in 1847 by John Sullivan Dwight.
 It was first composed in Roquemaure, Franche after the local church organ had been renovated.
 So the parish priest was able to persuade poet Placide Cappeaue to write a Christmas poem and shortly after Adolphe Adam wrote the music for it.

-This is a finger-picked guitar piece, but as it’s super slow at only 70bpm it’s definitely something any beginner can try their hand out without too much worry.
+This is a finger-picked guitar piece, quite far from modern worship songs, but as it’s super slow at only 70bpm it’s definitely something any beginner can try their hand out without too much worry.
 However, if you want to sing at the same time it might be easier to just strum the chords, the way to do this is detailed in the provided video lesson.